 My first thought is that the built-in effects of a synthesizer may be a bit bland, limited or boring after some time and experimentation.
-Guitar pedals, like modular synth units, offer more flexibility in signal flow programming and open the door to new possibilities.
-This can be a breath of fresh air, so to speak, for your sonic catalog.
+Like modular synth units, guitar pedals offer more flexibility in signal flow programming and open the door to new possibilities.
+This can be a breath of fresh air, so to speak, for your sonic catalogue.

 The next point is that the synth may not have the effect you’re looking for built into its circuit design.
 This is perfectly possible.
-There are plenty of boutique pedal manufacturers (and big name brands) that are producing absolutely wild effects pedals.
+There are plenty of boutique pedal manufacturers (and big-name brands) producing absolutely wild effects pedals.

 Really, the reason I would personally opt for guitar pedal effects with a synthesizer is the same reason I’d opt for modular synthesis racks over “all-in-one” synths.
-That reason is, put simply, is artistic freedom and the ability to stack effects the way I see fit.
+That reason, put simply, is artistic freedom and the ability to stack effects the way I see fit.

 Pedals On The Floor Vs. Pedals On A Stand

-Guitar pedals are designed as stomp boxes so that the guitarist can engage, disengage and, in some cases, modulate effects with his or her feet while keeping both hands on the guitar.
+Guitar pedals are designed as stompboxes so that the guitarist can engage, disengage and, in some cases, modulate effects with their feet while keeping both hands on the guitar.

-That being said, the control knobs present on a majority of pedals are more easily dialed by hand.
+That being said, the control knobs present on a majority of pedals are more easily dialled by hand.